gamesbook/protograf/docs/source/examples/index.rst

    accessed from the BoardGameGeek API
 6. :doc:`Assorted <various>` - examples of various "real world" things;
-   usually constructed using multiple different elements of **protograf** to give ideas of what might be used in a game design
+   usually constructed using multiple different elements of **protograf** to give ideas of how these can be used together in a game design

 ..
 HINT::